 Many African countries face an unmet need in the training of medical practitioners who want to become specialized in HIV.
 The Mark Wainberg Fellowship Programme is aimed at contributing to improving the quality of HIV service delivery in resource-limited settings by providing two-year fellowships to five clinicians from sub-Saharan Africa, who will spend one year in Europe and one year in Africa at clinical institutions.

 Candidates will be able to apply for the fellowship programme by completing an electronic application form between 18 January and 19 February 2018.

-In 2016, more than 2,000 people showed their interest in the IAS Educational Fund scholarship programme by submitting their application and we supported 130 clinicians and 80 advocates to attend AIDS 2016 with a full scholarship.
-These awards enabled participants not only to attend AIDS 2016, but also to take away what they learned and present that knowledge back home.
-This is an essential step in ensuring that the research and implementation breakthroughs presented at AIDS 2016 moved from meeting halls into communities.
+Since 2016, almost 3,000 people have shown their interest in the IAS Educational Fund scholarship programme by submitting their application, and the IAS supported a total of 322 clinicians and 80 advocates to attend the 21st International AIDS Conference (AIDS 2016) and the 9th IAS Conference on HIV Science (IAS 2017) with a full scholarship.
+These awards enabled participants not only to attend international conferences, but also to take away what they learned and present that knowledge back home.
+This is an essential step in ensuring that the research and implementation breakthroughs presented at the International AIDS Conferences and IAS Conferences on HIV Science move from meeting halls into communities.

-This year, 192 IAS Educational Fund scholarships were awarded to clinicians and other HIV service providers to attend IAS 2017.
-For more information on the application process and criteria, please contact us at [email protected]
+For more information on the application process and criteria, please contact us at [email protected].